DIY Citronella Candles with Herbs

 An easy tutorial for making DIY Citronella Candles with herbs for your summer outdoor entertaining.
-They smell wonderful and repel mosquitoes naturally.
+They smell wonderful, and repel mosquitoes + flying pests naturally.

 diy citronella candles in mason jars 2022

 You all know how I feel about herbs…I love them.
-On our patio, I have herbs in planters that are going crazy, so I have been using the herbs for all sorts of things.
-My latest obsession is these citronella herb floating candles.
-Not only do they keep the bugs away, they look and smell just lovely.
-I can’t decide what makes me happier…their scent or how pretty they looked lined up on my table.
-They are the perfect addition to any outdoor space.
+I love candles too, and these citronella herb floating candles are the perfect blend of both.
+Not only do they keep the bugs away, they look and smell just lovely, and no candle making skills are needed!
+I can’t decide what makes me happier…their scent, or how pretty they looked lined up on my table.
+They make spending time outdoors pleasant and bug-free.

 diy citronella candles ingredients 2022

-• Gather quart size mason jars and floating candles.
-(Tip: wide mouth jars allow room for a bigger candle.)
+• Gather 4 quart size mason jars and 4 floating candles.

 • Harvest fresh herbs.
 Rosemary, basil, thyme, mint, and bay leaf are perfect.
-Eucalyptus also adds a nice fragrance.
+Eucalyptus and lavender are good additions as well.

-• Cut a lemon into slices and a lime into wedges.
+• Cut one lemon into slices and one lime into quarters.
 (Each jar gets two slices of lemon and one lime wedge.)

 diy citronella candles 2022

-2. Water.
+2. Add water.
 (Fill to an inch below the lid rings.)

 citronella candles in mason jars 2022